 Whether it's for user adoption or an employee onboarding process, great gamification can boost engagement, and create happier, more productive in-app experiences.
 Their competitive element encourages users to hold their fellow in-app colleagues accountable for completing in-app challenges/actions.

 What can we all learn from video game onboarding? #

 Video games are a perfect example of getting users hooked from the moment they pick up that controller.
 Whether you’re a video gamer or not, almost all video games have a common denominator in how they keep users engaged.

 Video games start small and (literally) level up.
 The gamer knows that their character will get stronger, their knowledge will increase, and challenges will get tougher.

 This idea of accomplishable challenges that progressively get tougher but provide higher—more satisfactory—rewards is a sure-fire winning recipe to keep gamers wanting more.
-It’s precisely this recipe that SaaS onboarding models can learn from and add their own sauce to for the perfect gamify onboarding mix.
+It's precisely this recipe for increasing user engagement that SaaS onboarding models can learn from and add their own sauce to for the perfect gamify onboarding mix.